Django-based Page CMS and CMS building toolkit.

 FeinCMS is an extremely stupid content management system.
 It knows nothing about content – just enough to create an admin interface for your own page content types.
 It lets you reorder page content blocks using a drag-drop interface, and you can add as many content blocks to a region (f.e. the sidebar, the main content region or something else which I haven’t thought of yet).
 It provides helper functions, which provide ordered lists of page content blocks.
 That’s all.

-from markdown2 import markdown from feincms.module.page.models import Page from django.db import models class MarkdownPageContent(models.Model): content = models.TextField() class Meta: abstract = True def render(self, **kwargs): return markdown(self.content) Page.create_content_type(MarkdownPageContent)
+from feincms.module.page.models import Page from django.contrib.markup.templatetags.markup import textile from django.db import models class TextilePageContent(models.Model): content = models.TextField() class Meta: abstract = True def render(self, **kwargs): return textile(self.content) Page.create_content_type(TextilePageContent)

 That’s it.
 Not even ten code lines for your own page content type.